PENTA Hosts Westborough Multi-use Trail System Forum

 Robbins described the impact of trails on quality-of-life and economic development.

-“The National Homebuilders Association did a study recently and found that new homebuyers, particularly young homebuyers, wish to locate in a community that provides recreational and fitness opportunities for quality-of-life and public health,” Robbins said.
+“The National Homebuilders Association did a study recently and found that new homebuyers, particularly young homebuyers, wish to locate in a community that provides recreational and fitness opportunities for quality-of-life and public health, that is why websites such as Reali are looked at to find the best home for the buyer’s needs,” Robbins said.
 “And Westborough, over the years, had developed a local trail called the [Westborough] Charm Bracelet [Trail System], and that’s a hiking trail that spreads throughout the community.
 This [BWALT] trail that we’re talking about this morning, the old trolley line, is an extension of that, and a much greater extension, because it’s intended to be a regional trail that will encourage other towns to participate.”

 The BWALT network boasts numerous wellness and economic benefits for residents of the Town of Westborough, which was named one of the best places to live in the country by Money Magazine in 2016.